 “Should I continue?”
 Jacob asked.

 “Sounds like the goddamn Necronomicon,” Steven said.
-He flicked his wrist and the twin blades of the Nightwalker slid into place.

 “Scaelin,” Fiona muttered, remembering the note on the translation.

 “That’s correct,” Jacob said.
 “The language is difficult to understand.
 It’s a creole, but while it seems to be a very developed one, every word seems to have dozens of possible meanings, many of which don’t have equivalents in Latin and Greek.
 This is made even more frustrating by the fact that the language only uses the nominative and genitive forms of its nouns, relies exclusively on feminine and neuter forms, excludes the opative, ignores perfect tenses and doesn’t use augments.
 It’s completely incapable of speaking in the past tense.”
 He took a deep breath.
 “I’m pretty sure that the language was concurrent with classical Latin at some point, and it probably evolved from an early version of it.
 But due to the way it works, it’s both maddeningly ambiguous and incredibly precise at the same time, to the point that it’s almost a code rather than an actual language.”

 “That’s fascinating,” Steven said.
 “But I’m more concerned with what the book says about Dheania.
 The book that Pepper tried to read implies that we’re in for some serious shit.”

 Jacob went quiet.
 His demeanor shifted, becoming more reserved.
 He set the book on the floor and stood.
 For a moment, he paced–he seemed lost in thought, and almost conflicted.
 “There’s a lot about Dheania in there, and none of it is pleasant.
 For starters, you can probably call her insane.
 You see, the gods don’t usually work directly through our world.
 But Dheania does, and it’s….”
 He paused for a moment, and returned to his seat.